-This technical note describes how to set PCB Editor up so that you use a user or company defined PCB Footprint and padstack library.
+This technical note describes how to set PCB Editor up so that you use a user or company defined PCB Footprint, padstack and step model library.

-How to define padpath and psmpath preferences.
+How to define padpath, psmpath and steppath preferences.

-PCB Editor stores the default paths to where the PCB Footprints and padstacks are stored.
+PCB Editor stores the default paths to where the PCB Footprints, padstacks and step models are stored.
 Many customers require a company specific footprint and padstack library.
-PCB Editor uses the padpath setting to look for directories that contain padstacks and psmpath to look for directories that contain symbols (footprints).
+PCB Editor uses the padpath setting to look for directories that contain padstacks, psmpath to look for directories that contain symbols (footprints) and steppath for directories where the step models are stored.
 You can have multiple entries defined and PCB Editor looks in the first directory in the list, if it finds the footprint name it will use it, if it cannot find the footprint name it will look in the next directory and so on.

-To start, open PCB Editor and go to Setup - User Preferences - Paths - Library folder.
+To start, open PCB Editor and go to Setup > User Preferences > Paths > Library folder.